 This can blow the snowfall off the ice and leave a perfect surface.
 The experience on ice like this is extraordinary as it’s gorgeous and a better surface to skate on than most ice rinks.

-Lake Minnewanka is massive, and when it freezes, you can skate in one direction for ages and watch the mountain scenery pass.
+Lake Minnewanka is huge, and when it freezes, you can skate in one direction for ages and watch the mountain scenery pass.
 It’s a fantastic experience and one of our favorite places to ice skate in Banff.
 A big downside is that the vast majority of winter, it’s impossible to ice skate on Lake Minnewanka as the lake is not maintained, and snow/ice build-up makes it impossible.

 The good news is if you’re visiting Banff during Christmas/New Year, you have a good chance of getting a chance to skate on the lake as it freezes around this time.
-We skated on Lake Minnewanka on New Year’s day in 2020.
+We skated on Lake Minnewanka on New Year’s Day in 2020.
 However, it all depends on the year.
 You can stay up to date by joining our Facebook group, where we post updates about what lakes are frozen in Banff.

 Vermilion Lakes

-Vermilion Lakes are some fantastic natural lakes that are very just outside of the town of Banff and offer some incredible views.
+Vermilion Lakes are some fantastic natural lakes that are just outside of the town of Banff and offer some incredible views.
 It’s one of our favorite spots in Banff for sunset or sunrise and a hotspot for photographers as the views out over the lakes to Mount Rundle are stunning.

 Bow River